quadrama/quadrama.github.io/_drafts/cran.en.md

 ```

 ## Tool Landscape
 The past years have shown continuous research on the quantitative analysis of dramatic texts, and both tool and method development have made progress.
+It's great that our R package continues this.

 The [DraCor](https://dracor.org) umbrella not only has assembled an impressive number of corpora, there are also several cool applications/tools that are available: [Easy Linavis](https://ezlinavis.dracor.org), for exploring character copresence networks, an [R shiny app](https://shiny.dracor.org) that allows cluster analysis, and, most importantly, [a restful API](https://dracor.org/documentation/api) that allows straightforward access to textual parts of the play (e.g., character speech by female characters) without dealing with XML.
 DraCor is headed by [Frank Fischer](https://www.hse.ru/en/org/persons/182492735).